Fantasy is an exercise bicycle for the mind.

 – GNU Terry Pratchett

 Lindsay is an actor, singer, and Shakespeare enthusiast.
 Originally from a tiny town in the Midwest, now living in Los Angeles.
 She can be heard on podcasts like Arden , Blackstar Chronicles , and The Insomnia Project .
 She also has upcoming roles in Primordial Deep , Dining in the Void, Garbagetown and more!

 When she’s not emoting into a microphone, she sings with Top Shelf Vocal, snuggles with her pup Winston, or belts musical theatre songs in her car.

-Eric Snyder is an international man of mystery.
+Eric Snyder is a local man of mystery.

 Austin is a set dresser and prop master in Los Angeles.
 He’s also screenwriter, and thoroughly perplexed by the series of events that led him to writing this bio.

 He has been gaming since he was 16, starting with D&D 3.5 in a friend’s basement.
 These days, when he’s not running a game, Austin spends much of his time planning future games, picking music for future games, and reading about game systems & settings he wants to run (usually with a whiskey in hand).

 Chris is an Audio Engineer, founder of Shortwave Radio, and Executive Producer of Crit Squad.
 When he’s not doing that, he games, rides his bike to the movies, and occasionally makes videos about how to make your own shows sound good.